mlmaskey/calvin-network-data/data/san-joaquin-river/recharge-region/rech8-rech8s/README.md

 Mimi Jenkins, 2000-03-21, Electronic Document

 ## Added grouund water demand as per  agrculture deamnd
-Upper bound is considered as 10% of the optimized flow and lower bound as 5% of the ioptimized flow (Goharian, 2018) Mahesh Maskey
+Upper bound is considered as 10% of the optimized flow and lower bound as 5% of the optimized flow (Goharian, 2018) Mahesh Maskey

+## Added grouund water demand as per  agrculture deamnd Mahesh Maskey
+Lower bound as 2.5% of the optimized flow (Goharian, 2018)